-At Behavioral Services Center we strive to provide treatment to all individuals suffering from substance abuse, alcoholism, drug addiction, and other addictions by bridging the gap between decades of research and treatment practices.
-We cater our rehab services to the individual based on many variables to get a fresh start using evidence based treatment methods.
+At Behavioral Services Center we strive to provide substance abuse treatment in Chicago, to all individuals suffering from; alcoholism, drug addiction, and other addictions by bridging the gap between decades of research and treatment practices.
+We cater our rehab services to the individual based on many variables to get a fresh start using evidence-based treatment methods.

 Behavioral Services Center offers an integrative approach to substance abuse treatment.
 Our professional staff combines knowledge and expertise when providing treatment for addiction.
 Our Clinicians are trained in Mindfulness and acceptance therapy, The Community Reinforcement approach, individualized Psychotherapy, Cognitive-Behavioral Therapy, Dialectical Behavior Therapy, Motivational Interviewing, Positive Psychology, Recovery/Life-coaching, Stress Management/coping strategies, and Education to treat the whole person, and find the approach that fits you best.